Developing a Shell Plugin for SAP Fiori Launchpad Service on SAP BTP (Multi-Cloud Environment) with SAP Business Application Studio

 Open the URL.
 You will see an additional button in the Shell Header.

-I hope this blog post provides the necessary information to develop and deploy your Shell Plugins successful to SAP Cloud Platform, Cloud Foundry environment.
+I hope this blog post provides the necessary information to develop and deploy your Shell Plugins successful to SAP BTP (Multi-Cloud Environment).
 Please leave a comment if you have further questions.

 If you prefer using Web IDE please check this blog post.